 Solar Vs. Utility Power Costs

 The cost of utility power varies significantly around the world, and even within the United States.
 The term used to represent the cost of power is “kilowatt hours” or kWh, which represents the cost per one thousand watts consumed in an hour.
 In the USA in 2020, the residential cost per kWh ranges from a high of 33 cents in Hawaii to a low of just over nine cents in Louisiana, with a national average of about 13 cents.
+Another source for the cost of power can be found here.

 Let’s calculate kWh, which you can do by dividing the total watts consumed by your appliances by 1000.
 In our scenario, we’ll require 3 kWh for every hour that we run the HVO system.
 Let’s assume that the cost of utility power in your area is the national average of 13.08 cents.
 With that number, we can calculate the cost of 8 hours of HVO run-time as follows: